Richard K. Guy: Early life

 Guy was born 30 September 1916 in Nuneaton, Warwickshire, England, to Adeline Augusta Tanner and William Alexander Charles Guy.
 Both of his parents were teachers, rising to the rank of headmistress and headmaster, respectively.
 He attended Warwick School for Boys, the third oldest school in Britain, but was not enthusiastic about most of the curriculum.
-He was good at sports, however, and excelled in mathematics.
+He was good at sports and excelled in mathematics.
 At the age of 17 he read Dickson's History of the Theory of Numbers.
 He said it was better than "the whole works of Shakespeare", solidifying his lifelong interest in mathematics.

 In 1935 Guy entered Gonville and Caius College, Cambridge, as a result of winning several scholarships.
 To win the most important of these he had to travel to Cambridge and write exams for two days.
 His interest in games began while at Cambridge where he became an avid composer of chess problems.
 In 1938, he was graduated with a second-class honours degree; he would later state that his failure to get a first may have been related to his obsession with chess.
 Although his parents strongly advised against it, Guy decided to become a teacher and got a teaching diploma at the University of Birmingham.
 He met his future wife, Nancy Louise Thirian, through her brother Michael, who was a fellow scholarship winner at Gonville and Caius.
 He and Louise shared loves of mountain climbing and dancing.
 They married in December 1940.

 War years

 In November 1942, Guy received an emergency commission in the Meteorological Branch of the Royal Air Force, with the rank of flight lieutenant.
-He was posted to Reykjavik, and later to Bermuda, as a meteorologist.
+He was posted to Reykjavík, and later to Bermuda, as a meteorologist.
 He tried to get permission for Louise to join him but was refused.
 While in Iceland, he did some glacier travel, skiing, and mountain climbing, marking the beginning of another long love affair, this one with snow and ice.
 When Guy returned to England after the war, he went back to teaching, this time at Stockport Grammar School, but stayed only two years.
 In 1947 the family moved to London, where he got a job teaching mathematics at Goldsmiths' College.